 Video drives home impact of cumulative environmental toxic exposures on children’s brain development

-A new video co-produced by a Simon Fraser University researcher highlights how low-level exposures to prevalent environmental toxicants have adverse life-long effects on children’s intellectual and behavioural development.
+A new video co-produced by a Simon Fraser University researcher highlights how low-level exposures to prevalent environmental toxicants have adverse life-long effects on children’s intellectual and behavioral development.

 “There is strong evidence that learning disabilities and lower IQ scores can be attributed to extremely low levels of exposure to toxic metals like lead and mercury, persistent toxins such as polychlorinated biphenyl (PCBs), and other toxins including organophosphate (OP) pesticides and compounds used as flame-retardants.
 These toxins are common in our daily environments,” says Lanphear, an SFU health sciences professor.